DmitriyChestnov/frontend-project-12/README.md

 [![Actions Status](https://github.com/DmitriyChestnov/frontend-project-12/actions/workflows/hexlet-check.yml/badge.svg)](https://github.com/DmitriyChestnov/frontend-project-12/actions)
 ## Description:

 Simplified analog of slack chat.
+In the chat room, you can register, log in as a user, write messages, create, rename, and delete channels.

 ## Setup: